itopencek/python-rss-reader/Readme.md

 ### About project

 This web app should have simple interface (website).
 On the main page, you can see parsed articles (up to 7 pages of them).
 You also have pages to show/delete sites (from which the articles can be parsed) and add new site.
-There is an additional webpage about simple statistics.
-If you want to display correct statistics, you may need to restart your server if you added new sites or parsed articles.
+There is an additional webpage showing simple statistics.

+Database is also filled with different sites (in czech, slovak and english) and their respective articles - just to showcase everything.

 Hopefully, everything is understandable from the code itself.
 Everything should also be explained in comments.
 If there are any problems feel free to contact me.